publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697f.md

         (1) __In general__

-        The refinancing of a debenture under sections 697a and 697b of this title, in accordance with subsection (b)(2) of this section—
+        The refinancing of a debenture under sections 697a and 697b of this title, in accordance with subsection (b)(2)—

             (A) shall not exceed the amount necessary to prepay existing debentures, including all costs associated with the refinancing and any applicable prepayment penalty or repurchase premium; and